Sony A9 vs A900

 It is notable that the A9 offers wifi support, while the A900 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The A9 is a recent model that features in the current product line-up of Sony.
-In contrast, the A900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.
+Both the A9 and the A900 have been discontinued, but can regularly be found used on eBay.
+The A900 was replaced by the Sony A99, while the A9 was followed by the Sony A9 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is there a clear favorite between the Sony A9 and the Sony A900?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.